domalab/ha-unraid/info.md

 ## Support This Project

 If you find this project useful or it has helped you in any way, please consider supporting its development.
-Your contributions help maintain and improve the project and allow us to dedicate more time to make it even better.
+Your contributions help maintain and improve the project and allow me to dedicate more time to make it even better.

 You can support by:

-- Giving a ⭐ if you like it!
 - [![Donate with PayPal](https://www.paypalobjects.com/webstatic/en_US/i/buttons/PP_logo_h_150x38.png)](https://www.paypal.com/donate?hosted_button_id=VS3VTJZW7Q8NC)

 Thank you for your support and for helping keep this project going!